Physical Therapy

 stand‑alone treatment.

-If AlterG is part of your program, your therapist will:
+If AlterG is appropriate, your therapist will:

-- select a safe starting body-weight percentage
+- Select a safe starting body-weight percentage

-- monitor walking or running mechanics
+- Monitor walking or running mechanics

-- adjust load and speed gradually
+- Adjust load and speed gradually

-- combine treadmill work with strengthening, mobility, and balance training
+- Combine treadmill work with strengthening, mobility, and balance training

 As your tolerance improves, weight support is gradually reduced until you return to